Bhadanaji007/Bhadanaji007/README.md

 - 👋 Hi, I’m @Bhadanaji007
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to compete on Hackerrank for Python
+- 💞️ I’m looking to compete on Hackerrank
 - 📫 How to reach me Mail me on bhadanaaryan563@gmail.com

 <!---